ULHPC/ulhpc-docs/docs/filesystems/gpfs.md

 * [Live status](https://hpc.uni.lu/live-status/motd/)

-## Global Home directory `$HOME`

-Home directories provide a convenient means for a user to have access to files such as dotfiles, source files, input files, configuration files regardless of the platform.

-Refer to your home directory using the environment variable `$HOME` whenever possible.
-The absolute path may change, but the value of `$HOME` will always be correct.
+{%
+   include-markdown "home.md"
+   end="<!--intro-end-->"
+%}

 !!! note "`$HOME` quotas and backup policies"
     See [quotas](quotas.md) for detailed information about inode, space quotas, and file system purge policies.
-    Your HOME is daily backuped, according to the policy detailled in the the [ULHPC backup policies](../data/backups.md).
+    Your HOME is daily backuped, according to the policy detailed in the [ULHPC backup policies](../data/backups.md).

-## Global Project directory `/work/projects/` (`$PROJECTHOME`)

-Project directories are intended for sharing data within a group of researchers, under `/work/projects/<name>`
+{%
+   include-markdown "projecthome.md"
+   end="<!--intro-end-->"
+%}

+!!! note "Global Project quotas and backup policies"
+    See [quotas](quotas.md) for detailed information about inode, space quotas, and file system purge policies.
+    Your global projects are daily backuped, according to the policy detailed in the [ULHPC backup policies](../data/backups.md).

 !!! danger "Access rights to project directory: Quota for `clusterusers` group in project directories is 0 !!!"
     When a project `<name>` is created, a group of the same name (`<name>`) is also created and researchers allowed to collaborate on the project are made members of this group,which grant them access to the project directory.